Secure CheckoutPersonal information is secured with SSL technology.

 Defence Science and Technology Organisation, Air Vehicles Division, Victoria, Australia

-Neil Matthews is the Vice President of Operations at Rosebank Engineering, a RUAG company, and holds a Master of Aircraft Design from Cranfield University in the U.K Neil has been involved in Military Aircraft Engineering support for the nearly 40 years both as a serving Air Force Officer and then in the commercial military aviation industry.
-Much of this involvement has been in the Structural integrity sustainment of ageing aerospace platforms.
-Neil has been pioneering the use of Supersonic Particle Deposition (SPD) also known as Cold Spray since 2004 and has been working closely with both Australian and International Research and Academic institutions to have the Cold Spray technology adopted for a range of applications including corrosion protection, wear protection and restoration of dimensionally discrepant parts.
-More recently Neil has undertaken collaborative research which has shown that SPD offers significant potential for the restoration and enhance of structural integrity.
-Neil has co-authored Journal papers and has been an invited speaker on this technology both In Australia and internationally on a number of occasions.
+Neil Matthews is the Head of Research and Technology at RUAG Australia, and holds a Master of Aircraft Design from Cranfield University (UK) Neil has been involved in Aircraft Engineering sustainment for the nearly 40 years both as a serving Air Force Officer in the Royal Australian Air Force and then in the commercial military aviation industry.
+Neil has been pioneering the use of SPD for aircraft sustainment since 2004 and has co-authored journal papers and been an invited speaker on this technology both in Australia and internationally on a number of occasions.

 US Army Research Laboratory, USA